marcobeierer/joomla-backup/README.md

 ## Changelog

 ### 1.0.0-rc.5
-- try to set max_execution_time to 0 and throw no exception if set_time_limit is not allowed
+- Try to set max_execution_time to 0 and throw no exception if set_time_limit is not allowed.
+- Implemented Lock and Unlock button in debug mode.

 ### 1.0.0-rc.4
 *Release date: 2nd April 2017*